 Raspberry Compote is quick and simple to make using just 3 ingredients and less than 15 minutes of your time!!

-Bursting with sweet, tangy flavor, this is the perfect sauce to drizzle on cake, ice cream or yoghurt!!
+Bursting with a sweet but tangy flavor, this is the perfect raspberry sauce to drizzle on Lemon Cake, Mascarpone Vanilla Ice Cream, and Italian Panna Cotta!

-This Raspberry Compote is seriously one of the easiest things you can make that tastes super amazing!
+- Quick and Easy: This Raspberry Compote is honestly one of the easiest things you can make in less than 15 minutes and tastes super amazing!

-Compote is easily made with fresh, frozen or dried fruit in just minutes.
+- Fresh Flavor: This compote is easily made using fresh or frozen fruit in just minutes.
 Not as sweet as jam or jelly, the beauty of this compote is that the flavor of the fruit shines through!

 Variations